Get to Know M.M. De Voe

-Born to a traditional Lithuanian family of six in College Station, Texas, M was raised Catholic and bilingual by an organic chemistry researcher and a Montessori directress.
+Born to a traditional Lithuanian family of six in College Station, Texas, "M" (as her writer-friends call her) was raised Catholic and bilingual by an organic chemistry researcher and a Montessori directress.
 She knows all there is to know about being an insider, an outcast, and an experiment.
 At 15, she left home for two years to attend the Private Litauisches Gymnasium in Huttenfeld West Germany, a town even smaller than the one she'd grown up in.
-There she learned German, drank and philosophized in cemetaries, vineyards and in hunting castles, and danced for the last living Ottoman prince, as well as his Holiness the Pope.
+There, she learned German, drank apfel schnapps and philosophized in cemeteries, vineyards and in hunting castles, and danced for the last living Ottoman prince, as well as his Holiness the Pope John Paul II.

-She attended a small but feisty Catholic women's college in Baltimore which recently rebranded itself to be called the Notre Dame University of Maryland--a tragedy in her opinion, since before it was the College of Notre Dame of Maryland.
-Yes: "CONDOM."
+She attended a small but feisty Catholic women's college in Baltimore which recently rebranded itself to be called Notre Dame University of Maryland--a tragedy in her opinion--while she was a resident there, it was the College of Notre Dame of Maryland.
+Yes, really: "CONDOM."

-Really.
-Studying with the nuns.
+Studying with the nuns gave her a grounding in all the basic rules of life, and taught her how to successfully break them.
 While she was in attendance, the most common sight on campus was Srs.
-Gerold and Vincent: a pair of bleached-blondes riding bicycyles.
+Gerold and Vincent: a pair of bleached-blonde nuns that rode bicycles and did graphic design.
 One of the sisters looked like Andy Warhol.
 The other had a shaved nape with rat's-tail to her shoulders.

-M spent her college days running clubs: she was class president, revived Sing Song, founded a theater club, directed Godspell, led the Alpha Alpha Chapter of Sigma Tau Delta (the English Honor Society)...
+M spent her college days running clubs: she was class president, revived a musical competition called Sing Song, founded a theater club, directed Godspell (was it brilliant or cliche to have all the leads be female except for Judas?), led the Alpha Alpha Chapter of Sigma Tau Delta (the English Honor Society)...
 M was also an honor student--in the Morrissey Society, on the Dean's List, and so forth.

-In her Junior year, she was in a John Waters movie for the first month of summer (Cry Baby) and when it wrapped, she met a group of jugglers who taught her 3-Ball then whisked her off to Massachusettts to live with them.
+In her Junior year, she was in a John Waters movie for the first month of summer (Cry Baby) and when it wrapped, she met a group of jugglers who taught her 3-Ball then whisked her off to Massachusetts to live with them.
 This is a true, but very long story.
+It involves trash cans, hats, and fire.
 She still attends their annual New Year's party, now a week long, and in its third decade.

 Once, she was dressed in white with a big black tear painted on her face and wrapped in chains in front of the White House lawn, and a middle-aged lawyer sneered at her.
 "Hell will freeze over before Lithuania is free," he said.
 "You're wasting your time."